galdor/erl-mhttp/doc/handbook.md

 mhttp:set_server_router(example, Router).
 ```

-Until a router has been set, a server will return an `unavailable_service`
+Until a router has been set, a server will return a `service_unavailable`
 route.
 The default handler for this route returns a HTTP 503 response.

 # Router